 The typical sweets of La Palma are something you cannot miss when visiting the island.
 In addition to its natural beauty and cultural richness, La Palma is also home to exquisite delicacies, among which its almonds stand out.
 These nuts, mainly cultivated in the Puntagorda area, are appreciated for their taste and quality, forming an integral part of the local gastronomy.
 Here are the typical sweets of La Palma that you can savor on this charming island.

-Bienmesabe is one of the best typical sweets of La Palma and a Gastronomic Pride of the Canary Islands
+Bienmesabe is one of the best typical dessert of La Palma and a Gastronomic Pride of the Canary Islands

 It is a delicious almond sweet, free from artificial colors or preservatives, delighting with its soft, granulated, and thick texture.
 Its origin traces back to the culinary traditions of southern Spain, brought to the Canaries during the Castilian conquest in the 15th century.
 Although nowadays found in various islands of the archipelago, such as Lanzarote, Tenerife, and La Gomera, it’s in La Palma where the bienmesabe is most traditional, thanks to Matilde Arroyo (1926-2014), a baker from La Palma known as the “mother of bienmesabe.”